Rucadi/blog/articles/articles/Why I no longer use c++ inheritance/part1.md

 };
 ```

 This pattern is verbose and requires predefining all combinations of visitors and visitable types, limiting flexibility and increasing maintenance cost.
 It also contradicts the open/closed principle, since adding a new type requires modifying every visitor class.

-At this point, why use virtual polymorphic dispath at all?
+This should make you think: **At this point, why use virtual polymorphic dispath at all?**